kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 We will create a Katalon Studio project where we will do the following:

 1. take screenshots of 2 environments of your AUT (*Application Under Test*) = a pair of different URLs.
 As a test bed, we will use the Google Search ( https://www.google.com/ and https://www.google.co.jp/ ).
 We will make a single query with `q=katalon`
-2. compare images to find any visual differences
+2. compare screenshots to find any visual differences
 3. make a HTML view of generated image files.

 Here is a example output:

 ![output](./images/StepByStep/step9_search_result.20181025_161316_google.com-20181025_161317_google.co.jp.%280.01%29.png)

-The 2 URLs were same for 99.99%, but had 0.01% of difference.
-In the above image, you can find a very small section (just a few characters) painted red.
-This section was the time taken for table search in milliseconds. *Without comparison by the tool, nobody would notice this difference.* :-)
+The 2 URLs were almost the same for 99.99% except 0.01% of difference.
+In the above image, you can find a very small area (just a few characters) is painted red.
+This section was the milliseconds taken for table search. *Without comparison by the tool, this difference would never be found.* :-)

+## Preparation

 I will use a term '*the demo project*' for short for the  [VisualTestingInKatalonStudio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.

-## Preparation

 ### prep1: create a new Katalon Studio project